chudkowsky/howcryptoworksbook/Chapter_09_DeFi_Protocols_Mechanisms.md

 **The Magic**: This system provides instant liquidity for any asset pair without requiring someone else to be trading at that exact moment.
 Liquidity providers deposit both tokens and earn fees from every trade.
 The more trading volume, the more fees they collect.

 **Why It Matters**: Uniswap made trading truly permissionless.
 Anyone can list a new token by creating a pool and providing initial liquidity.
-Trades settle instantly on-chain, eliminating counterparty risk.
+Trades settle atomically on-chain, eliminating counterparty risk.
 And because it's all programmable, trades can be bundled with other DeFi operations in complex, atomic transactions.

 **The Evolution Journey**: Uniswap's development tells the story of DeFi's maturation.
 Version 1 proved the AMM concept worked.
 Version 2 added direct token-to-token swaps and time-weighted average price oracles.
 Version 3 introduced concentrated liquidity, letting providers focus their capital on specific price ranges for higher efficiency.

 **The V4 Revolution**: Version 4 represents a fundamental reimagining.
-Instead of separate contracts for each pool, everything runs through a single "singleton" contract that manages all trading pairs.
+Uniswap v4 launched on Ethereum mainnet on Jan 31, 2025, introducing a single "singleton" contract that manages all trading pairs.
 This dramatically reduces gas costs through better accounting.

 But the real innovation is **Hooks**—programmable logic that can run before or after swaps and liquidity changes.
 This turns Uniswap into a platform where developers can build custom trading mechanisms: limit orders, dynamic fees that adjust to volatility, time-weighted average market makers, and features we haven't even imagined yet.
+Note that v4 deliberately ships without a built-in oracle; teams add oracle logic via hooks when needed.

 **The Trade-offs**: Hooks make Uniswap incredibly flexible, but they also introduce new risks.
 Each hooked pool is essentially running custom code, so users need to understand and trust the hook's logic.
 The singleton design improves efficiency but creates new upgrade and migration considerations.